KMAN432/i3config/README.md

 # i3config
-In case anyone else is reading this, these are my personal i3 config files, just in case I distro hop or anything bad happens Programs required for this config: compton, rofi, i3blocks, ranger, htop,
+In case anyone else is reading this, these are my personal i3 config files, just in case I distro hop Programs required for this config: compton, rofi, i3blocks, ranger, htop, termite,
-URxvt,
 Iris,
 and the
-font is San Francisco Display
+font is Hermit-medium